streathamchess/streathamchess.github.io/about/index.md

 We have several teams in the London Chess League which play their matches at venues in [Central London](/about/venues.html).
 In addition, we have teams in the Surrey Chess League and the Croydon & District Chess League, which play their home matches at
-[Woodfield Grove Tennis Club](/about/venues.html#woodfield-grove) in Streatham.
-Our main venue for social chess is [Streatham Library](/about/venues.html#whitelion) on Streatham High Road.
-Club competitions are held at our Woodfield Grove venue.
+[Streatham Library](/about/venues.html#woodfield-grove), located on Streatham High Road.
+The library is also our main venue for [social chess](/about/venues.html#whitelion) and various club competitions.

 Although we don’t have a junior section, youngsters are welcome to join us at our Streatham Library Tuesday sessions.
 There are opportunities for strong juniors to play in our league teams.